-Are you exhausted ?
+Are you tired in the morning?
 Even after a full night’s sleep?
 Let me share with you the top 5 reasons you’re tired – and what to do about it.
-I talked about this in one of my animated white board videos (shown below…or click the link).
-The transcript is below.
+To watch the animated white board video click the link or read the transcript below.

 I’m guessing that the first thing you do in the morning is head straight to the bathroom.
 When you do, check the color of your pee.
 I’m guessing it’s bright yellow – that’s a sign of dehydration – a common cause of fatigue (both day or night).